Domain#

 Is a pattern matching operator.
 Returns true when

-is contained in the pattern represented by<operand>
+<field name>is contained in the pattern represented by<operand>.In

-not like
+not like#

 Is a pattern matching operator.
 It is the negation of the like operator.